When we suffer from anxiety, we can hit a fork in the road with two signs and struggle with which road to take.

 This fearless road finally took me to a far better place and far more fulfilling life.
 Places and experiences that I previously feared and avoided now looked peaceful and welcoming.
 My life just began to open up, and all my previous emotions of fear and uncertainty began to leave me.

 I eventually learned to love this new road, it was not as safe as the other road, and it had many twists, turns and bumps in it, but it was one full of victories and surprises.
 It felt good being in control of my life again, to be able to do what others did without going through a long list of what could go wrong and trying to plan escape routes.

-Life helped me unearth all of what was inside of me, it brought all that anxious energy up, all the fear and insecurities and forced me to feel their presence, it was only through allowing myself to experience all this stuff that finally set me free.
+Life helped me unearth all of what was inside of me, it brought all that anxious energy up to be released.
+All the fear and insecurities life brought to the surface forced me to feel their presence and it was only through allowing myself to experience all this stuff that finally set me free.

 I look back and realise that I was never avoiding life, I was scared of life triggering all the anxiety and fear that was within me, and that was my mistake.
 Once I stopped blaming life, I was finally able to live it again.